shyndman/lmnop-transcribe/memory-bank/progress.md

 -   Resolved the immediate trigger responsiveness issue by removing the start noise in `playSound`.
 -   Refactored the application flow to integrate post-recording steps into the main recording loop.
 -   Addressed a Pylance error related to the `clippaste` subprocess call.
+-   Implemented multiprocessing for audio handling.
+-   Completed integration with the Wyoming server for Speech-to-Text (STT).
+-   Completed the transcription functionality.
+-   Completed user feedback mechanisms.